MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you specify a list of file types that should be excluded from scheduled, custom, and real-time scanning.
 File types should be added under the Options for this setting.
 Each entry must be listed as a name value pair, where the name should be a string representation of the file type extension (such as "obj" or "lib").
 The value is not used and it is recommended that this be set to 0.

 <!--/Description-->
 > [!TIP]